 When a startup charges high prices for products it will be impossible to justify that value to the consumer.
 However, a company that has been around for a long time and is famous for its high-quality products and services can overprice and still generate sales.

 This is where the power of branding comes in.
 Over time, businesses build a reputation that molds how they're perceived in the market.
-If your brand is associated with prestige and class, people will be willing to pay significantly more.
+If your brand is associated with prestige and class, you can get away with overpricing as people will be willing to pay significantly more.
 This is because they're not just buying the product but also what your brand represents.

 The best examples of such brands include phone manufacturer iPhone and fashion label Chanel.
 However, as you work toward building such a brand, ensure that company culture matches your ambition as it can affect your pricing ability.